 If you’re fighting ALLERGY FACE® beauty challenges, know that minimizing exposure to your allergy triggers is the best method for managing your seasonal allergies and reducing the severity of ALLERGY FACE®.
 But you don’t want to barricade yourself inside, either, so if you wake up one morning to discover these symptoms, use these tips:

 - Facial Puffiness: Place cucumbers or green tea bags that have been steeped and then chilled around your eyes to help soothe dryness and inflammation.
 Consider using a gentle eye cream afterward to further help with dryness.

-- Watery Eyes: Gently rinsing your eyes and eyelashes with water will remove the pollen from them, and wearing sunglasses outdoors will serve as a shield to help prevent pollen from getting in your eyes.
+- Watery Eyes: Gently rinse your eyes and eyelashes with water to remove the pollen from them, and wear sunglasses outdoors to serve as a shield to help prevent pollen from getting in your eyes.

 - Red Nose: When your allergies are at their peak, you may have an irritated, red nose from blowing.
-Help make that redness disappear by applying a moisturizing oil, then a neutralizing concealer all around the red areas.
+Help reduce redness on your nose by applying a moisturizing oil, then a neutralizing concealer all around the red areas.
 Follow that up first with your usual concealer, then a dash of powder – and voila, you’re ready to roll.

 While ALLERGY FACE® isn’t an allergy symptom itself, it can be a consequence of common allergy symptoms, like irritated eyes and a runny nose.
 The best way to treat those?
 An antihistamine for allergies, like ZYRTEC®.

 With the exception of ZYRTEC®, the links provided in this article are for educational purposes only.
 No sponsorship or endorsement is implied.
 Information was used from the Centers for Disease Control and Prevention.